 However, with the recent explosion of “fad” diets and one-size-fits-all weight loss schemes, you can be left confused about the role of a dietitian in a weight loss journey.
-“Do they just tell me what to eat?” or “Are they just the food police?” are some of the more common questions; let’s dive in to it!
+“Do they just tell me what to eat?” or “are they just the food police?” are some of the more common questions.
+Enough said though; let’s dive in to it!

-What is a dietitian, really?
+What is a Dietitian, Really?

-A dietitian (or Accredited Practicing Dietitian (APD)) is a health professional who has a degree in Dietetics from an Australian university (minimum 4 years study) and is accredited by the Dietitians Association of Australia.
+A dietitian (or Accredited Practicing Dietitian [APD]) is a health professional who has a degree in Dietetics from an Australian university (minimum 4 years study) and is accredited by the Dietitians Association of Australia.
 They have a thorough understanding of the human body and have studied, been assessed and undertaken many hours of supervised professional practice.
 In terms of diet, you won’t find a more knowledgeable person.
 Furthermore, a dietitian must undertake ongoing training to ensure they have the most recent and credible nutrition information in order to keep their APD credentials.

 Weight loss is challenging and there is no one size fits all approach.
-Often people are looking for a quick fix through what has come to be known as ‘fad diets’ – a diet that isn’t based on hard evidence.
+Often, people are looking for a quick fix through what we Dietitian know as ‘fad diets’ (or a diet that isn’t based on hard evidence).
 You, or someone you know, have probably tried one.

-Dietitians and weight loss
+Dietitians and Weight Loss

 A dietitian brings their in-depth knowledge about the physiology of the body together with the latest evidence, to help you achieve your weight loss goals.
 There are numerous ways a dietitian can assist you, and a lot of it depends on the key problem areas you and your dietitian identify that are holding you back.